Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 Hot pot may seem like an elaborate meal, with so many different ingredients, and specialized equipment, and whatnot.
 The actual cooking process itself, though, couldn’t be simpler.
 The food is cooked at the table, with diners helping themselves to whatever they want to cook/eat.
 It’s the ultimate communal meal.

-Here’s the rough procedure: bring hot pot soup to a boil → add first round of raw ingredients → take out ingredients as they cook (some foods cook faster than others, so leave the longer-cooking ingredients in the pot while you eat the quicker-cooking ones) → add more raw ingredients → wait for ingredients to cook while you eat from the round before → repeat
+Here’s the Rough Procedure: Bring hot pot soup to a boil → Add first round of raw ingredients → Take out ingredients as they cook (some foods cook faster than others, so leave the tougher ingredients in the pot while you eat the quick-cooking ones) → Add more raw ingredients → Wait for ingredients to cook while you eat from the round before → Repeat

-Right before the meal, prep your vegan hot pot ingredients: wash, peel, and slice veggies; take any frozen mock meats out of the freezer; cut up your tofu products.
-Place each ingredient in a bowl or plate and set them out on the dining table so that diners will have easy access to the ingredients they want to use.
+Step 2: Prep Raw Ingredients.
+Right before the meal, prep your vegan hot pot ingredients: wash, peel, and slice veggies; take frozen products out of the freezer; cut up your tofu.
+Place ingredients on a platter and set them out on the dining table so everyone has easy access to the ingredients they want to use.

+Step 3: Make Hot Pot Broth.
 Set up your pot and heat source.
 Follow the instructions on the package for making the storebought soup base.
-Or, you can make a simple mushroom broth from scratch following the recipe card.

-While the soup is heating up, mix together your dipping sauce (if making your own).
+Step 4 (Optional): Make Dipping Sauce.
+While the soup is heating up, mix together the dipping sauce (if making your own hot pot dip).

-Safety tip: You might be thinking, using chopsticks to handle raw ingredients then turning around and eating with them seems unsanitary… This is less of an issue with all vegan ingredients, but nevertheless, a good practice is to swish your chopsticks around in the boiling water every time after you use them to handle raw food.
+Safety tip: A good practice is to swish your chopsticks around in the boiling water every time after you use them to handle raw food.
 Or you can also grab a second set of chopsticks specifically reserved for adding raw food to the pot.

 What to Do with Leftovers